KibuchiFred/springbootrocks/README.md

 CRUD Operations using Data JPA Hibernate

-Export entire list or individual list item to PDF or CSV
+Export entire list or individual list item to PDF (with QRCode, using itext) or CSV

+Export entire list to Excel using poi

 Generate QR BarCode for records from Database and list items.